-Source: San Ysidro Land Port of Entry Improvements Project Air Quality Technical Report, July 2013
+Source: San Ysidro Land Port of Entry Improvements Project Air Quality Technical Report, April 2014

-As shown in Tables 4.6-18 and 4.6-19, MSAT emissions on the southbound roadway under the Ten-lane Alternative would be lower than the Baseline under near-term and long-term conditions due to the additional capacity to accommodate the demand of vehicles traveling southbound.
+As shown in Tables 4.6-21 and 4.6-22, MSAT emissions on the southbound roadway under the Ten-lane Alternative would be lower than the Baseline under near-term and long-term conditions due to the additional capacity to accommodate the demand of vehicles traveling southbound.
 No associated adverse air quality impacts would occur.

-MSAT emissions from traffic associated with the Virginia Avenue Transit Facility would be the same for both the Six-lane and Ten-lane alternatives, and are presented in Table 4.6-12.
-As shown, MSAT emissions associated with vehicular traffic at the Virginia Avenue Transit Facility would decrease with the Ten-lane Alternative under near-term and long-term conditions.
+MSAT emissions from traffic associated with the Virginia Avenue Transit Facility would be the same for both the Six-lane and Ten-lane alternatives, and are presented in Table 4.6-13.
+As shown, MSAT emissions associated with vehicular traffic at the Virginia Avenue Transit Facility would decrease with the Ten-lane Alternative under near-term conditions and slightly increase under long-term conditions.
+The difference in overall MSAT emissions between the Six-lane Alternative and the existing condition is negligible.
 No associated adverse air quality impacts would occur.

-MSAT emissions from employee trips would be the same for both the Six-lane and Ten-lane alternatives, and are presented in Table 4.6-13.
+MSAT emissions from employee trips would be the same for both the Six-lane and Ten-lane alternatives, and are presented in Table 4.6-14.
 As discussed under the Six-lane Alternative, future MSAT emissions would likely be lower than present levels as a result of the USEPA's national control programs and California's vehicle emission control programs that are projected to reduce MSAT emissions between 2000 and 2035.
 No associated adverse air quality impacts would occur.